-Julia Judith died in 1843, but her memorial was not made by Forsyth of Worcester until 1867.
-The Worcester Journal reported in February 1867 on a visit to the studio of Mr. Forsyth "where there are on view some excellent specimens of local sculpture in various stages of completion.
-One in particular attracted our attention, a very beautiful monument to the late Lady Julia Judith Leigh."
+Julia Judith died in 1843, but her memorial was not made by Forsyth of Worcester until Worcester Journal reported 1867.
+The in February 1867 on a visit to the studio of Mr. Forsyth "where there are on view some excellent specimens of local sculpture in completion. various stages of One in particular attracted our attention, a very beautiful monument to the late Lady Julia Judith Leigh."